 I am a member of the Cleft and Craniofacial group dedicated to the correction of congenital facial anomalies and Clinical Lead of Paediatric Plastic Surgery at Starship Children’s Hospital.

-Elected President of the NZ Association of Plastic Surgeons in 2018, I am closely involved with the training of the new generation of Plastic Surgeons and helping to shape the future of the specialty in New Zealand.
-I am also President of the Australian and New Zealand Society of Craniomaxillofacial Surgeons which reflects my passion for supporting this sub-Specialty.
+As Past President of the NZ Association of Plastic Surgeons and active member of the association, I am closely involved with the training of the new generation of Plastic Surgeons and helping to shape the future of the specialty in New Zealand.
+I am President of the Australian and New Zealand Society of Craniomaxillofacial Surgeons which reflects my passion for supporting this sub-Specialty.

 I enjoy the opportunity to teach the doctors training in Plastic Surgery.
 I am an Honorary Senior Lecturer at the University of Auckland and have an educational role supervising academic activities.